Reduction of particle pollution in coating processes

 © Fraunhofer IST

 Illustration of the development of the charge Q of a particle in PALADIN.
-Visible are the targets (gray, center) and the substrate (yellow, top) of the EOSS®.
+You can see the targets (gray, center) and the substrate (yellow, top) of the EOSS®.

 Charge evolution of 100 particles with 10 µm radius.
 Only one particle could lift off noticeably from the target.